MicrosoftDocs/win32/desktop-src/direct3d11/d3d10-graphics-programming-guide-primitive-topologies.md

 ---
 title: Primitive Topologies
 description: Direct3D 10 and higher supports several primitive types (or topologies) that are represented by the D3D\_PRIMITIVE\_TOPOLOGY enumerated type.
-These types define how vertices are interpreted and rendered by the pipeline. ms.assetid: '357ad085-fd91-4420-abc3-1c57e8cbb517'
+These types define how vertices are interpreted and rendered by the pipeline. ms.assetid: 357ad085-fd91-4420-abc3-1c57e8cbb517 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Primitive Topologies

-Direct3D 10 and higher supports several primitive types (or topologies) that are represented by the [**D3D\_PRIMITIVE\_TOPOLOGY**](d3d-primitive-topology.md) enumerated type.
+Direct3D 10 and higher supports several primitive types (or topologies) that are represented by the [**D3D\_PRIMITIVE\_TOPOLOGY**](/windows/win32/D3DCommon/ne-d3dcommon-d3d_primitive_topology?branch=master) enumerated type.
 These types define how vertices are interpreted and rendered by the pipeline.

 -   [Basic Primitive Types](#basic-primitive-types)
 -   [Primitive Adjacency](#primitive-adjacency)